 What is gangrene?

-There are several different types of gangrene including:
+There are several different types of gangrene, each with different causes.

 Who is at risk for gangrene?